 Permission Individual permissions defined by Weblate.
-You can not assign individual permissions, this can only be done through assignment of roles.
+Permissions can not be assigned to users.
+This can only be done through assignment of roles.

-Role Role defines a set of permissions.
-This allows reuse of these sets in several places, and makes the administration easier.
+Role A Role defines a set of permissions.
+This allows reuse of these sets in several places, making the administration easier.

-User Users can be members of several groups.
+User Users can belong to several groups.